avanetten/simrdwn/README.md

 			--plot_thresh_str 0.2 \
 			--slice_sizes_str 416 \
 			--slice_overlap 0.2 \
-			--alpha_scaling 0 \
+			--alpha_scaling 1 \
-			--show_labels 0
+			--show_labels 1

-	Outputs will be something akin to:
+	Outputs will be something akin to the images below.
+The _alpha\_scaling_ flag makes the bounding box opacity proportional to prediction confidence, and the _show\_labels_ flag prints the object class at the top of the bounding box.:
 	![Alt text](/results/__examples/ex0.png?raw=true "Figure 1")
 	![Alt text](/results/__examples/ex1.png?raw=true "Figure 2")